 The subject of Spirit Work is vast to say the very least and it requires a great deal of respect honour and reverence.
-The pursuit of a definition is improbably due to the breath of information and cross-cultural practices that influence the term as a whole.
-After all we are talking about Spirit here and that in itself is a illusive concept.
-Nevertheless I shall persevere with my own interpretation of Spirit Work and preface any ensuing statements as thus,
+The pursuit of a definition is improbable due to the breadth of information and cross-cultural practices that influence the term as a whole.
+After all, we are talking about Spirit here and that in itself is an elusive concept.
+Nevertheless, I shall persevere with my own interpretation of Spirit Work and preface any ensuing statements as thus,

 “These are my own personal opinions based on my personal life experiences and independent study of the matter at hand”.

-Spirit Work has for the longest time be an integral part of my practices because of my roots.
+Spirit Work has for the longest time being an integral part of my practices because of my roots.
 And each and every time I engage in Spirit Work I honour my lineage.
-The type of Spirit Work I do is mostly Shadowing and Channelling and while I have first hand experience with ritual possession, I do not engage in the practice unless I am back home in my Terreiro with trusted Ogãs and Ekédis to support me.
-In truth, the practice still unnerves me and my experiences horsing is not as extensive as my other skills, so best to be careful and honour ones limitations.
+The type of Spirit Work I do is mostly Shadowing and Channelling and while I have the first-hand experience with ritual possession, I do not engage in the practice unless I am back home in my Terreiro with trusted Ogãs and Ekédis to support me.
+In truth, the practice still unnerves me and my experiences horsing is not as extensive as my other skills, so best to be careful and honour one’s limitations.